 We proudly support local, State, National and International bodies involved in providing services to people with an autism disorder and increasing awareness of autism in the general community.

 The Centre for Autism Spectrum Disorders is focused on applied research to assist in exploring issues relevant to the day-to-day lives of individuals with an autism disorder and their families.
 This research also focuses on contributing to the professional practice of the educators and mental health practitioners.
 All the research projects described below aim to aid understanding into some aspect of autism which causes adverse impacts for individuals with an autism disorder and distress to their family members.

 The Centre’s research program includes seven lines of investigation and each project relies on collaboration with international researchers and community organisations, as well as support from individuals with an autism disorder and their families.

 The Centre has strong partnerships with Education Queensland, Gold Coast Sport and Recreation Inc., Southern Star Community Services, and Autism Gold Coast.
 By working closely with these organisations, to date, we have been able to involve over 280 Gold Coast children/adolescents and their families in our research.

 The Centre's core research areas include:

-We would like to thank all of those individuals and families who are currently registered with us for their invaluable contributions to our research.
+We would like to thank individuals and families who are currently registered with us for their invaluable contributions to our research.

 CASD and Bond University hosted the ‘Light It Up Blue’ event for the second time in 2013.
 This event took place on April 2nd and, in addition to recognising World Autism Awareness day, it allowed university staff and students to offer their support to children with an ASD and their families in a tangible and celebratory manner.
 We were joined by community groups and service organisations such as Autism Gold Coast, Gold Coast Recreation and Sport, and Education Queensland for this event.